Vibecodr basics

 What's a vibe?
 A runnable web experience attached to a post.

 A vibe is the thing people can actually open, play with, tweak, remix, and share on Vibecodr.
 It is not a screenshot and it is not just a code snippet.
 It is the client-side experience itself.
-Technically, it runs in the browser inside a sandboxed iframe on a separate runtime host.
+Under the hood, it runs in the browser in a safe runtime environment on a separate host.

 A vibe is meant to be opened, not just looked at.